MrGustave184/brightwheel/README.md

 6. Reproduce the workflow from the test

 ## Priorities

 My top priority was to complete all I could from the functionality.
 I managed to add some quick UI elements but not all of them.
-Due to time restriction, I missed some internationalization, validation and sanitization although some was added
+Due to time restriction, I missed some internationalization, validation and sanitization although some was added.
+Discount is being applied in cart session but didnt had the time to show the fee in UI